seanwhs/Tutorials/Python/AI-Asiignment-Grader/Part2-Building-the-UI-with-Panel.md

 """)
 ```

-For now, it simply displays placeholder text.

-Later we'll replace this with AI-generated grading comments.
+This is placeholder content for now and will later be replaced with AI output.

 ---

-# Assembling the Interface
+# Assembling the Full Interface

-Now combine everything into a single layout.
+Now combine everything:

 ```python
 import panel as pn